If you believe your pet is having a life-threatening emergency and need to access your emergency fund, please complete the following steps:

-Please note, you must contact our vets prior to visiting an emergency clinic for a complete assessment and referral.
-Unfortunately, we cannot provide payment for your vet bill without a referral from one of our vets.
+Please note, you must contact our veterinary professionals prior to visiting an emergency clinic for a complete assessment and referral.
+Unfortunately, we cannot provide payment for your vet bill without a referral from one of our veterinary professionals.

 In order to record a video that can be properly assessed, you must:

 Record at least 1 and a half minutes

 Show your pet’s whole body for 30 seconds minimum

 Show a close up of the face and any other parts of concern

 We need to assess at least: Breathing rate (show thorax movements for at least 15 seconds), state of consciousness and ability to move (call your pet by name), response to stimuli (noises, moving objects in visual field, touch your pet)

 Keep the frame as steady as possible.
 Record and send more than one video if needed.